 *2 college credits available (pending approval); this course is listed as ENST 391.

 *Some scholarships are available–please contact us at 327.0405 for details.

 Our field weekends offer the chance to intensively study specific topics.
-We’ve offered courses on birds and flowering plants in the past, but this year we’re exploring a few new ideas.

 More information on upcoming weekends to be announced.
 Stay tuned!

 Naturalist Field Days

 In the tradition of our high-quality Master Naturalist Courses, Field Days pair expert instructors with hands-on field experiences for truly engaging learning opportunities.
 Geared toward the Master Naturalist, student, and curious outdoor explorer, our program content develops key naturalist skills.

 Take all six Field Days for extensive study of our local environment throughout the year, or choose topics on a one-by-one basis.